How to Crush Job Interview

 • Ignoring the interviewer’s signals.
 If they ask follow-up questions, adapt and expand rather than reciting the next prepared story.

 • Neglecting post-interview value creation.
-Thoughtful follow-up materials can tip decisions in your favor.
+Thoughtful follow-up materials can tip decisions in your favour.

 (These are the high-probability errors that block offers.
 Correcting even a couple of them yields immediate improvement.)